 6. Visa ReadyLink

 Visa ReadyLink is another easy way to add cash to your prepaid card.
-The service will work with most Visa prepaid cards, including the Ace Elite, RushCard, and Netspend prepaid cards.
+The service will work with most Visa prepaid cards, including the Netspend prepaid cards, the MileagePlus GO travel rewards Visa, and Ace Elite.
 A fast way to check if your prepaid card can be reloaded with Visa ReadyLink is to check for the Visa ReadyLink logo on the back of your card.

 It’s a reload at the register service.
 You just have to go to a merchant location with your cash and swipe your card.
 The money will be available for your use within 30 minutes.